Scandinavian Studies

 • Bjarnason Travel Scholarship: Apply for the travel scholarship to help fund your studies in Scandinavia.

-*Scand 320 was formerly Scand 430 and 330 language courses were formerly called 321.
+*Scand 320 was formerly Scand 430.
+The 330 language courses were formerly called 321.
 If you have taken Scand 430 or a language 321, it will still count and you don't need the new 320 or 330.
 Questions?
-Contact Maren Mecham or Mariah Nix.
+Contact Maren Mecham or Tracy Brousseau at the Center for Language Studies.